Historical Names - Southeastern Bayous

 Ponchartrain was the French minister, Louis, comte de Maurepas, comte de Pontchartrain, who encouraged the settlement of Louisiana

-salvador is Spanish for holy
+salvador is Spanish for savior

-Terrebonne means good earth and is a French Creole family name
+Terrebonne means good earth and is a French-Creole family name

 Terre-aux-Boeufs means land of the oxen or beef cattle